f(form)

 Is it possible to express garment designs as algorithms?
-And how can we use algorithmic methods to inform the future of fashion design?
+And how can we use algorithmic methods to inform fashion design?

-Throughout fashion school, my biggest obsession was pattern drafting - the traditional craft of making 2d pattern pieces that can be cut and sewn from fabric to make 3d garment forms.
+Throughout fashion school, my biggest obsession was pattern drafting, the traditional craft of making 2d pattern pieces that can be cut and sewn to form 3d garments.
+Inspired by parametric design in architecture, I wondered how modelling the geometry of pattern drafting might unlock new possibilities in the construction of clothing.

 - Awarded 'Most Outstanding Thesis' among my graduating cohort.